python/cpython/Doc/howto/concurrency.rst

    As mentioned earlier, each concurrency model has its own set of tradeoffs.
-   Free-threading probably has the most notoriety and the most examples, but is also has the most pitfalls (see `Critical caveats`_ above).
+   Free-threading probably has the most notoriety and the most examples, but it also has the most pitfalls (see `Critical caveats`_ above).
    Isolated threads have few of those pitfalls but are less familiar and at least a little less efficient.
-   Multiprocessing and distributed are likewise isolated, but less efficient, which can have a larger negative impact at smaller scales.
+   Multiprocessing and distributed computing are likewise isolated, but less efficient, which can have a larger negative impact at smaller scales.
-   Async can be straightforward, but may cascade throughout a code base and doesn't necessarily give you parallelism.
+   Async can be straightforward, but may cascade throughout a code base and doesn't provide parallelism.

    free-threading: